-When I started my Etsy shop, way back in December 2013, I had no idea what I was doing.
+When I started selling on Etsy, I had no idea what I was doing.
 I’d been selling on eBay for over 10 years and was used to their format, the slightly warped logic of their best match search and their ever changing buyer standards rules.

 Etsy was a whole different ball game.